MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

     _Adjusting the drone's throttle_

 Continue flying the mission until you reach the surface.
-If you have time left over, practice landing the drone a few times to prepare yourself for Lab 4.
+If you have time left over, practice landing the drone a few times to prepare yourself for flying real missions later on.

 <a name="Summary"></a>
 ## Summary ##

 Dependency services, custom renderers, and custom effects are important tools in a Xamarin Forms developer's toolbox because virtually every real-world Xamarin Forms app requires some per-platform customizations.
-The Drone Lander app is now basically complete, and in Part 3 of Operation Remote Resupply, you will switch gears and learn about the great features of Visual Studio Mobile Center.
+When you write Xamarin Forms apps of your own, you can use the customizations you made to Drone Lander as a template for those apps, too.